NajirSeikh/Namaste-JavaScript/README.md

 Ans-Everything in JavaScript happens inside an "execution context".

-Execution context has two component
+Execution context has two components -

-1. Memory component[variable environment]
+#### 1. Memory component[variable environment]

 -This is the place where all variables and functions are stored as key value pairs. eg-{key: value || n:2;}

-2. Code component[Thread of execution]
+#### 2. Code component[Thread of execution]

-   -This is the place where code is executed one line at a time
+-This is the place where code is executed one line at a time.

 ### \*JavaScript is a synchronous single-threaded language